bigskysoftware/htmx/www/content/docs.md

 ## Configuring htmx {#config}

-Htmx has some configuration options that can be accessed either programatically or declaratively.
+Htmx has some configuration options that can be accessed either programmatically or declaratively.
 They are listed below:

 <div class="info-table">